William Paley Baildon

 William Paley Baildon FSA (1859–1924) was a barrister of Lincoln's Inn, legal historian, and author.
 He was a fellow of the Society of Antiquaries of London and the editor of The Home Counties Magazine (1906–1912).
 A collection of papers relating to Baildon and the Baildon family, whose history he wrote, are held by the West Yorkshire Archive Service in Bradford.
+He is buried on the western side of Highgate Cemetery.